juuso22/luolaBot/README.md

 ### K8s operator way

 To deploy a luolaBot container on k8s, one can use luolabot's k8s operator.
-For that, one should deployt the manifests in the `manifests` firecotry to k8s.
+For that, one should deploy the manifests in the `manifests` directory to k8s.
 Then one needs to deploy a custom resource of kind `luolabot`.
 A schema-ish for the custom resource can be found under 'Configuration: k8s custom luolabot resource'.

 #### Author's own deployment